 While Homo sapiens may not be saintly, they're pretty decent.
 We have what we have.
 Most importantly, there's a great chance to nurture and create a new kind of human — Homo humanus, the Humane Human.

 Why does the world exist?
-The universe exists simply without a cause.
-It either emerged spontaneously or has eternally existed — that's a separate topic.
-Inherently, it possesses a self-organizing property but lacks a predetermined purpose.
-The universe is essentially a specific possibility for the birth and formation of various complex phenomena, including primitive intelligent life.
-Over time, these phenomena either get destroyed or cease to exist, while new ones may emerge.
-However, intelligent beings have the opportunity to extend their existence if they manage to harness the potential of their inherent qualities and the capabilities of their surrounding world.
-Fortunately, the potential of fundamental human traits and the opportunities offered by the physical world for flourishing are extraordinary, and it is our choice whether we reach the stars or regress into dissolution.
+The Universe exists just so, without a cause.
+Whether it emerged spontaneously or has always existed is a separate matter.
+By nature, the Universe possesses self-organizing properties yet lacks any predetermined purpose.
+Essentially, the Universe presents a certain opportunity for the birth and development of various complex phenomena, including primitive forms of intelligent life.
+Over time, these phenomena may either be destroyed or cease to exist, while new ones may emerge.
+However, intelligent beings have the opportunity to extend their existence if they manage to harness the potential of their essential properties and the capabilities of their surrounding world.
+Fortunately, the potential of human fundamental properties and the opportunities our physical world offers for our flourishing are magnificent.
+It ultimately depends on our choices whether we will reach the stars or regress into dissolution.